noisrucer/girok/README.md

 It's all set!
 You can now use the exact same commands as user mode.

+If you only want to guest mode, jump to [5.
+Category commands](#categorycommands). section.

 ## 2.2 User mode <a name="usermode"></a>

 In order to activate user mode, you can log in to your account with `girok login`.